lbleal1/CS198-199-CVMIG-Thesis/README.md

 [Presentation slides](https://github.com/lbleal1/CS198-199-CVMIG-Thesis/blob/master/assets/%5BCS%20199-Espino-Leal%5D%20Final%20Thesis%20Presentation.pdf)
 <br>
 **Errata on slides:** <br>
 Visualization on Bounding Boxes - the training set should only be the one visualized.
-This errata does not alter the resuts since the decisions were made only using the training set.
+This errata does not alter the resuts since the decisions regarding the model were made only using the training and valid dataset.

 Note:
 This project uses [Matterport's implementation of Mask R-CNN](https://github.com/matterport/Mask_RCNN)